We Protect Homeschool Freedoms

 - Does HSLDA promote exclusively Christian homeschool support groups?

 - We do not.
-Through our Group Discount Program, over 1,000 homeschool support groups are able to offer discounted HSLDA services to their members.
+Through our Group Discount Program, homeschool support groups across the United States are able to offer discounted HSLDA services to their members.
 Religion is not a criterion for group participation in this program.

 - Is HSLDA politically active?

 - HSLDA’s mission is to defend and advance the constitutional right of parents to direct the upbringing and education of their children and to protect family freedoms.
-Because of our structure as a 501(c)(4) nonprofit organization, we are permitted to endorse political candidates and to engage in lobbying that is germane to our social welfare purposes.
-In accordance with this guideline and our mission, we endorse candidates who support homeschooling and parental rights, and we lobby on behalf of homeschooling in state and federal legislatures.
-HSLDA does not use membership dues to fund any candidate campaign activity.
+Because of our structure as a 501(c)(3) nonprofit organization, we are prohibited from directly or indirectly participating in, or intervening in, any political campaign on behalf of (or in opposition to) any candidate for elective public office.
+However, HSLDA Action, our sister organization, is a 501(c)(4) organization and is permitted to endorse political candidates and engage in lobbying that is germane to their purposes.
+In accordance with this guideline, HSLDA Action is able to endorse candidates who support homeschooling and parental rights, and to lobby on behalf of homeschooling in state and federal legislatures.

 - What is the HSLDA PAC?